Skip to Content

 Hard water will leave behind a mineral deposit or scale on plants when you water them with it.
 This deposit will stain the leaves, and it can also lead to your plant dying.

-How long should let tap water sit I water my plants with it?
+How long should I let tap water sit before watering my plants?

-By sitting your tap water for 24 hours before you water your plants, you will be giving the chemicals and minerals that are already in the tap water time to sink to the bottom of the container you are using.
+By letting tap water sit for 24 hours before you water your plants, you will give the chemicals and minerals already in the tap water time to sink to the bottom of your container.
 This means the top three-quarters of water will be safer for plants the next day.

 The Final Hardship